 While the chokecherry prefers rich, moist soil, it can also be found in poor, dry soil, in open woodlands, near homesteads, and is even cultivated as an ornamental that attracts birds.
 One mistake that may cause people to turn down the chokecherry is picking the pea-sized fruits before they are ripe.
 The fruits should be dark purple, almost black, without a hint of red.
 Even then, it’s best to let them continue to ripen for a week, if you can keep the wildlife away.
 If the fruit is harvested too soon, it is very tart and astringent.

 Chokecherries can be dehydrated, turned into juice or wine, or, most commonly, made into jelly or sauce.
 Cook whole, washed cherries until tender in a little water or apple juice.
 Remove the pits by putting them in a ricer or potato masher and mashing them.
-The flesh will press through the ricer, creating a sauce like cranberry sauce, while leaving the pits and skins in the ricer.
+The flesh will press through the ricer, creating a sauce similar to cranberry sauce, while leaving the pits and skins in the ricer.
 Heat this sauce with sugar to taste.
 You could also make jam with the cherry flesh by adding an equal amount of sugar and the juice of one lemon, slowly cooking until it reaches the desired thickness, while stirring often.
-(Recipe from Katie Lyle)

-These weeds are not the easy to harvest due to the tiny needles that grow along the leaves and stems—this plant hurts if you brush up against it accidentally!
+These weeds are not the easiest foraged food to harvest due to the tiny needles that grow along the leaves and stems—this plant hurts if you brush up against it accidentally!
 But it’s oh-so-good for you and delicious.
-The plants are dull green and square stemmed, with heart shaped leaves and clusters of greenish, yellow flowers; they are about two feet high.
+The plants are dull green and square-stemmed, with heart-shaped leaves and clusters of greenish, yellow flowers; they are about two feet high.
 The weeds can be found just about anywhere, but I’ve always run into patches in damp spots near water sources.